- What is study abroad?

 A transit visa is sometimes required when the flight connection involves a 3rd country.

-Visas are required based on your citizenship or the country that issued your passport.
+Visas are required based on your citizenship and/or the country that issued your passport.

-Visas often take more than a month to process, so please be sure to apply for your visa well before you are scheduled to leave the US.
-Students are responsible for applying, paying for and getting the visa.
+Visas often take more than a month to process, so please be sure to apply for a visa well before you are scheduled to leave the U.S. YOU are responsible for applying, paying for, and getting the visa.
 Sometimes this includes going to another state for an appointment with the consulate of the country you will be studying in.

 Please visit some of the following websites to learn about visa requirements: